pydantic/pydantic/docs/index.rst

 Settings
 ........

-One of pydantics most useful applications is to define default settings, allow them to be overridden by environment variables or keyword arguments (eg. in unit tests).
+One of pydantic's most useful applications is to define default settings, allow them to be overridden by environment variables or keyword arguments (e.g. in unit tests).

 This usage example comes last as it uses numerous concepts described above.